Worthington C. Ford

-Worthington Chauncey Ford (February 15, 1858 – March 7, 1941) was an American historian, archivist and editor of a number of collections of documents from early American history.
-He served in a variety of government positions: first, as the chief of the Bureau of Statistics for the U.S. Department of State, from 1885–1889, then at the U.S. Department of Treasury, 1893–1898, then as chief of the manuscripts division at the Library of Congress from 1902–1908.
+Worthington Chauncey Ford (February 15, 1858 – March 7, 1941) was an American historian, archivist and editor of many collections of documents from early American history.
+He served in a variety of government positions: first, as the chief of the Bureau of Statistics for the U.S. Department of State, from 1885 to 1889, then at the U.S. Department of Treasury, 1893–1898, then as chief of the manuscripts division at the Library of Congress from 1902–1908.
 From 1909 to 1929 Ford was the editor of publications of the Massachusetts Historical Society, which had elected him a member in 1900.
-He also served concurrently as Librarian of the John Carter Brown Library at Brown University from 1917–1922.
+He also served concurrently as Librarian of the John Carter Brown Library at Brown University from 1917 to 1922.

 Family notoriety

 Ford was a member of a distinguished and notorious family.
 He was the great-grandson (through his mother) of Noah Webster.
 His two younger brothers were Paul Leicester Ford, an eminent biographer and novelist, and Malcolm Webster Ford, a distinguished amateur athlete.
-Both died May 8, 1902 in a murder-suicide when Malcolm shot Paul and then himself.
+Both died May 8, 1902, in a murder-suicide when Malcolm shot Paul and then himself.